frovedis/frovedis/doc/manual/python/dataframe/DataFrame_SelectionAndCombinations.md

     4       2014    40
     7       2013    84
     10      2014    31

-NOTE: In above example, the column which is being selected as index must have unique values.
+**Note:-** In above example, the column which is being selected as index must have unique values.

 __Return Value__
 1. It returns a new Frovedis DataFrame where the Index column label is replace with specified column label.